trashbirdecology/luisdva.github.io/_posts/2020-04-06-annotater.md

 published: false
 ---

-Last year, I was helping some labmates that were having issues with their R scripts, and I noticed that they were struggling simply because the scripts they were using had many `library()` calls for obscure remote sensing packages they didn't need, some of which had installation and dependency issues.
+Last year, I was helping some labmates that were having issues with their R code, and I noticed that they were struggling in part because the scripts they were using had many `library()` calls for obscure remote sensing and oceanography packages they didn't need, some of which had installation and dependency issues.

+At the time,
 To illustrate  a recent update to `ggplot2`,